evolve700/PlexPlaylistExport/README.md

 > who gives a damn about audio quality is just s**t.
 The car however supports your typical audio files from MP3 to AAC, read
 > either from an internal disk or via USB flashdrive.
 And since I have the premium sound system for the car I want to have the best
 > possible audio output.
 Thus in my case: export the raw audio files, combine them with playlists and I get the most comparable Plex
-> experience on the road.
+> experience on the road with minimal (if any) loss in fidelity.

 ## How does it work?